Ikken9/Zettelkasten/Computing/Software Engineering/Architectural Paradigms.md

 The pipeline architecture is one of the most common architecture styles used in designing software systems.
 Also known as _pipes and filters_, it consists of a series of discrete steps performed in a predictable sequence.
 This is different from the model-view-controller pattern in a layered architecture.
 The most common use case for a pipeline architecture is system integration.
 Any time you need to move data from one application to another, a pipeline is a very suitable style.
 Because you define the integration solution as a series of discrete steps, it makes for a very modular design.
 The filters themselves are highly cohesive and loosely coupled, meaning they do one thing only, and a filter has no dependency on other filters.

+Decompose a task that performs complex processing into a series of separate elements that can be reused.
+Doing so can improve performance, scalability, and reusability of initial steps by allowing task elements that perform the processing to be deployed and scaled independently.
+Pipes and Filters pattern supports a high level of modularity.

+It breaks down the processing required for each stream into a set of separate components (or filters), each performing a single task.

+##### Considerations
+- **Monolithic nature**.
+This pattern is usually implemented as a monolithic pipeline, so for any change, the entire filter chain should be tested end to end.
+Also, fault-tolerance for the whole process needs to be considered; if a filter or pipe fails, the whole pipeline is likely to fail.

+- **Complexity**.
+The increased flexibility that this pattern provides can also introduce complexity, especially if the filters in a pipeline are distributed across different servers.

+- **Reliability**.
+Use an infrastructure that ensures that data flowing between filters in a pipe aren't lost.

+- **Idempotency**.
+If a filter in a pipeline fails after receiving a message and the work is rescheduled to another instance of the filter, part of the work might already be complete.
+If the work updates some aspect of the global state (like information stored in a database), a single update could be repeated.
+A similar issue might occur if a filter fails after it posts its results to the next filter, but before it indicates that it completed its work successfully.
+In these cases, another instance of the filter could repeat this work, causing the same results to be posted twice.
+This scenario could result in subsequent filters in the pipeline processing the same data twice.
+Therefore, filters in a pipeline should be designed to be idempotent.

+- **Repeated messages**.
+If a filter in a pipeline fails after it posts a message to the next stage of the pipeline, another instance of the filter might be run, and it would post a copy of the same message to the pipeline.
+This scenario could cause two instances of the same message to be passed to the next filter.
+To avoid this problem, the pipeline should detect and eliminate duplicate messages.

 #### Microkernel architecture
 El estilo arquitectónico de Microkernel o también conocido como arquitectura de *Plug-in*, permite crear aplicaciones extensibles, mediante la cual es posible agregar nueva funcionalidad mediante la adición de pequeños plugins que extienden la funcionalidad inicial del sistema.